Conscious Mind Body Practice Coming Together Outside Studio Walls.

 “Yoga and reggae are two of the utmost conscious practices—put them together and you’ve got a powerful force.”

 Using a combination of Vinyasa and Yin yoga—a softer, more passive type of yoga in which the poses are held for several minutes—reggae yoga is designed to be uplifting and positive.
-Our next event on Nov 8th is a special edition hurricane fundraiser.
-Tickets here! and follow the event and get in the know with the FB event.
+Our next event on Jan 8th, 2018 is a special edition for Nuh Dutty Up Jamaica.
+This amazing project in Jamaica focuses on waste management and education with active creative programs and campaigns across the country.
+You can get tickets here and follow the event page here.

 The classes begin with flowing, dynamic Vinyasa poses, then transition into slower Yin poses, with a break in the middle for a reggae dance party.
 During reggae yoga, participants are encouraged to break the “rules” of yoga, including the traditional rule of silence.